Privacy Policy

 You may also authorize an agent (an “Authorized Agent”) to exercise your rights on your behalf.
 To do this, you must provide your Authorized Agent with written permission to exercise your rights on your behalf, and we may request a copy of this written permission from your Authorized Agent when they make a request on your behalf.

-Personal Data Sales Opt-Out and Opt-In
+Opting Out of Personal Data Sales and Sharing

-Over the past 12 months, we have sold the following categories of your Personal Data to categories of third parties listed above:
+If you are a participant in the UTR Pro Tennis Tour, over the past 12 months, we have sold the following categories of your Personal Data to categories of third parties listed above:

-You have the right to opt-out of the sale of your Personal Data.
+If you are a participant in the UTR Pro Tennis Tour, you have the right to opt-out of the sale of your Personal Data.
 You can opt-out using the following method:

 Once you have submitted an opt-out request, we will not ask you to reauthorize the sale of your Personal Data for at least 12 months.